code123321123/C-freelancing/README.md

 • Discussion (5 marks)<br>
 • Code examples (5 marks)<br>
 Write your critical analysis in the file question3.pdf, and place your code examples in the file<br>
 question3.cpp.
-Use comments to indicate the various aspects of your code examples.<br>
+Use comments to indicate the various aspects of your code examples.<br><br>